-Figure \ref{fig:gcp_experiments} shows the results of VGG13 experiments on the Google Cloud Platform.
-The batch sizes are 128 and 256 on two compute nodes with 4 GPUs and 8 GPUs per node.
+\textbf{VGG Results.} Figure \ref{fig:gcp_experiments} shows the weak scaling results of VGG13 experiments on the Google Cloud Platform.
+For batch sizes of 128 and 256, 4 GPUs and 8 GPUs are used per compute node, respectively.
 The Megatron-like algorithm performs the worst and is unstable for both settings.
-AutoDDL outperforms the other baselines significantly: The communication is reduced by 84.7\% and 77.7\% respectively, which leads to a reduction of the overall runtime by 71.5\% and 63.5\%.
-We have carefully looked into the selected parallel strategy and found that it achieved this significant improvement by 1) avoiding the expensive communication of the model weights gradients and 2) putting a large portion of communication on the fast NvLink.
-If a 2d algorithm like Megatron were to completely avoid the expensive model weight communication, i.e., with only 1d model parallelism, then no communication can happen over NvLink.
+AutoDDL outperforms the second-best baseline significantly: The communication is reduced by 84.7\% and 77.7\% respectively, which leads to a reduction of the overall runtime by 71.5\% and 63.5\% respectively.
+After analyzing the strategy selected by AutoDDL, we find that it achieves a significant improvement by 1) avoiding the expensive communication of the model weight gradients and 2) placing a large portion of communication on the fast NvLink.